brundinm/brundinm/README.md

 Some of the software applications that I have developed or contributed to in my career include the following:

+- Developed scripts, wrote documentation, and generated reports for MacEwan University Library's MARC records editing operations that were performed when the Library migrated to a new library services platform.
+The programming languages used were AWK, Bash (shell), Perl, Python, sed, and XSLT, and the MARC formats the scripts operated on were MARC 21 binary records, MARCXML and TurboMARC XML records, and MARC mnemonic text records.
+2024.
 - Developed numerous scripts to facilitate data processing and data transformation operations on data exported from, and imported to, various MacEwan University Library information systems.
 (2016&ndash;present)
-- Developed scripts, wrote documentation, and generated reports for MacEwan University Library's MARC records editing operations that were performed when the Library migrated to a new library services platform.
-The programming languages used were AWK, Bash (shell), Perl, Python, sed, and XSLT, and the MARC formats the scripts operated on were MARC 21 binary records, MARCXML and TurboMARC XML records, and MARC mnemonic text records.
 - Developed and enhanced various systems and software applications in the CWRC (Canadian Writing Research Collaboratory) Islandora repository at the University of Alberta, including developing the CWRC-hosted Royal Society of Canada’s (RSC) Expert Panel on The Status and Future of Canada’s Libraries and Archives mapping and timeline application of the libraries and archives of Canada.
+(2013&ndash;2016.)
 - Designed and developed a GIS application for the Edmonton Public Library to serve as the repository for community profiles, and to facilitate the identification of branch library resource, program, and service needs.